Hosting Update 2025

 Due to technical difficulties, I’m postponing my Anaglyph series.
 In the meantime, I want to discuss how I built my whole-home audio system (mostly) from scratch.

 A few years ago, multi-room and whole-home audio was limited to wealthy homeowners and DIY audio enthusiasts.
 However, the rise of Sonos and the ever-decreasing price of embedded computers have transformed multi-room audio from a status symbol to a common feature in wireless speakers and AV receivers.
+It is now so commonplace that many people overlook it when buying home audio equipment.
+Unfortunately, there is no standard for synchronized multi-room audio, so setting up a whole-home audio solution usually requires buying into a specific and expensive ecosystem.
+I had a problem with this expense because I lost my job during the recent Lexmark layoffs.
+Luckily, multiple open-source solutions allow a more tech-savvy user like myself to hack together a whole home audio solution with off-the-shelf components.

 96 Hours